ocaml/platform-blog/opam-2-5-0-alpha1.md

 related to this release as it is deployed for every versions.
 ([#5968](https://github.com/ocaml/opam/issues/5968))

-We incite `apparmor` users, especially Ubuntu ones, to test this feature and let us know if some adjustments are needed.
+We invite `apparmor` users (enabled by default on Ubuntu), to test this feature and let us know if some adjustments are needed.

 ## Other noteworthy changes